 The Centers for Medicare and Medicaid (CMS) block grants provide free money to the states to support programs that help single mothers pay their medical and dental bills (sometimes).
 These benefits make taking care of your physical, mental, and oral health more affordable.

-The dental services covered by Medicaid for adults depend on the state where you reside.
+Adult dental services paid by Medicaid depend on the state where you reside.
 The benefits are not uniform as with the healthcare component.
 Therefore, research what your plan covers before making an appointment with the dentist.

-• Medicaid provides health insurance coverage to low-income families with children and pregnant women, with eligibility rules determined by each state based on the federal poverty level
+- Medicaid provides health insurance coverage to low-income families with children and pregnant women.
+Each state determines eligibility rules based on the federal poverty level.

 Home Energy

 The Department of Health and Human Services (HHS) indirectly provides single mothers with free grant money to pay their home energy bills (electric and gas).
-The funding helps them stay warm in the winter and cool during the summer affordably.
+The funding helps them affordably stay warm in the winter and cool during the summer.

-Apply for LIHEAP benefits through the online clearinghouse run by HHS.
+Apply for LIHEAP benefits through the HHS-run online clearinghouse.
 Please find the links to the appropriate resources in your state and follow their instructions.

 The Low-Income Home Energy Assistance Program (LIHEAP) provides federally-funded financial help with three types of costs.